gustavo-hms/peneira/README.md

 Inside the commands block, the `%arg{1}` expansion refers to the selected line.

 By default, `peneira` ranks the candidates according to an internal score, showing first the results it thinks the user intended.
-If you want it respects the candidates order instead, you can pass the `-no-rank` switch:
+If you want that it respects the candidates order instead, you can pass the `-no-rank` switch:

 ```kak